7RU7H/Archive/Reconnaissance/Active-Information-Gathering/SNMP/SNMP-Recon-Cheatsheet.md

 snmpbulkwalk -c public -v2c $IP .
 ```

-Snmpenum tool may not catch any weirdness.
+`snmpenum` tool may not catch any weirdness.

 ## Get an IPv6 Address from MIBs
 [[IPv6-Defined]] to understand IPv6